Zyko0/go-sdl3/README.md

 - Replacing `bool` return values by `error` instead of requiring you to call `SDL_GetError` in C.
 - Removes the `SDL_` prefix from all types, variables, function names.
 - Move global functions to methods when it is possible and/or when it makes sense.
+- Turn some pointer function parameters into return values.
+Since Go allows for multiple return values we do not always need to pass pointers to be filled by functions, the C way.

 If you are looking for pure Go bindings that are closer to the original API, please have a look at https://github.com/JupiterRider/purego-sdl3.